EmotiBit/ofxEmotiBit/README.md

 # ofxEmotiBit
-Software for the biosensor module
+Software for the biosensor module.
+Precompiled executables can be found in releases and run without below requirements.

 ## Requirements
 - OF 0.9.8 - https://openframeworks.cc/download/older/